Christopher-I/UNICEFConnectKids/README.md

               - Click register, and the newly deployed schools address will display at bottom of the screen.
 Return to overview page by clicking the home buttom at the top right corner in the menu.
 You should all see all the newly created ISP and school information displayed.

+          Make donation

+              - In the overview page, enter and amount into the donation section and click enter and a successful transaction, the transaction information will be displayed in the accounting table on the same page.

 <h3 name="TechStackandTools">Tech Stack and Tools</h3>

     -Blockchain protocol - Ethereum(Rinkeby Network).